 Why Is The Purpose of about:blank?

 Like all things related to computer science, about:blank serves an important purpose.
-A web browser cannot open a page with nothing on it – that is impossible.
+A web browser cannot open a page without anything on it – that is impossible.
 There has to be something to display.
 This is just how web browsers work, so this is where about:blank comes into play.

 If there is no information or nothing set to display when a new page or tab is opened, your browser will revert to about:blank as a placeholder while you decide what website you want to visit.
 That’s literally all there is to it.